PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 Nevertheless, with adding a bit of clever complexity, the RSA problem can be used to create a secure public key encryption scheme as well as a secure digital signature scheme.
 We will not enter into the details of such constructions here.<sup>[4](#footnote4)</sup> Importantly, however, this additional complexity does not change the fundamental underlying RSA problem on which these schemes are based.

-### Notes

-[^1]: Factorization can also be important for working with other types of mathematical objects than numbers.
-For instance, it can be useful to factor polynomial expressions such x^2 – 2x + 1.
-In our discussion, we will only focus on the factorization of numbers, specifically integers [^1].

-[^2]: According to the prime number theorem, the number of primes less than or equal to N is approximately N/ln⁡(N).
-This means that you can approximate the number of primes of length 1024 bits by 2^1024/ln⁡(2^1024) - 2^1023/ln⁡(2^1023) which equals approximately 1.265 x 10^305 [^2].